CouncilofLorien/counciloflorien.github.io/docs/cards/D/dragons-hunger.md

 > > {: .fs-3 }
 > > _“The ponies screamed with terror, burst their ropes, and galloped wildly off.
 The dragon swooped and turned to pursue them...”_ ***---&#65279;Hob***
 >

+ - [CRF 1 (Oct 1996) - CARD ERRATA AND RULINGS, Dragon's Hunger](/original/rulings/crf-1/#dragons-hunger)<br>Errata: Replace “Otherwise, the attack is cancelled.” with “Otherwise, the attack is cancelled and the opponent must reveal his hand.” [effective 10/24/96]